pyscf/pyscf.github.io/source/user/adc.rst

 The 1-RDMs can be used to compute excited-state one-particle properties, such as dipole moments, see the following example:
 :source:`examples/adc/07-closed_shell_1RDMS.py`.
-The 1-RDM functionality is currently limited, see below.

 Transition 1-RDMs between the ground and excited states are also available for all methods, except EE-RADC.